 \citeA{singh1992reinforcement,singh1992transfer} proposed an alternative to HRL which defines tasks as sequences of sub-goals.
 Independent policies are trained to achieve each sub-goal, and then a gating function learns to switch from one policy to the next.
 The same idea was exploited by \emph{policy sketches} \cite{andreas2016sketches} but without the need for an external signal when a sub-goal is reached.
 In contrast, reward machines are considerably more expressive than sub-goal sequences and sketches, as they allow for interleaving, loops, and compositions of entire reward functions.
 Indeed, regular expressions can be captured in finite state machines.

 CRM exploits a similar learning principle as Hindsight Experience Replay (HER) and Counterfactual Data Augmentation (CoDA).
 HER was proposed by \shortciteA{andrychowicz2017hindsight} and, like CRM, relies on relabelling experiences to learn policies faster.
 However, CRM relabels experiences using the RM and HER uses goal states.
-In this sense, RMs and CRM are more general as they work over combinations of reward functions.
-This allows CRM to learn policies that cannot be learned by HER, such as reaching a goal state while avoiding some objects (tasks 9 and 10 in Section~\ref{sec:res-water}) or loopy behaviours (task 1 in Section~\ref{sec:res-cheetah}).
-CoDA was recently proposed by \citeA{pitis2020counterfactual} as a new technique for generating counterfactual experiences in reinforcement learning.
+One advantage of CRM is that RMs can encode temporally extended behaviours that cannot be encoded using HER, such as reaching a goal state while avoiding some objects (tasks 9 and 10 in Section~\ref{sec:res-water}) or loopy behaviours (task 1 in Section~\ref{sec:res-cheetah}).
+That said, an advantage of HER is that it can learn policies that generalize to unseen goal states.
+Currently, it is unclear how to achieve a similar behaviour using RMs (i.e., to learn a policy that generalizes to unseen RMs).

+CRM is also related to CoDA \cite{pitis2020counterfactual}.
+CoDA is a recently proposed technique for generating counterfactual experiences in RL.